Skip to main content

 What increases value

-• •Presence of the original scabbard (even in poor condition)
+• •Presence of original scabbard (often lost or rotted)

 What lowers value